Frequently Asked Questions

 I source USDA/GOTS certified organic merino from farms in South America.
 There are many excellent yarn companies who focus on wool grown in the USA.
-O-Wool has always focused on certified organic fibers.
+O-Wool has always focused on certified organic fibers and will continue to do so.
 Wool production in the USA is a small industry, and even smaller is the certified organic wool industry.
 However, with a recent renewed interest in consuming items grown and produced in the USA, this market is growing.
-Maybe someday I will be able to source certified organic wool from the USA.
+Maybe someday I will be able to source certified organic wool from the USA!

 The certified organic cotton is grown in Texas.
 The alpaca fiber comes from small family farms within an hour radius of Philadelphia.
-I have personally met the majority of the alpacas and they are extremely well cared for.
+I have personally met the majority of the alpacas and they are extremely well cared for, and quite adorable.

 What information can you share on the welfare of the sheep?

 Purchasing wool from animals that are treated respectfully is very important to me.
 The sheep are free-range and non-mulesed.
 Mulesing is a cruel practice performed on Merino sheep that involves cutting strips of flesh off their hindquarters without anesthesia, in a barbaric attempt to control “fly strike”.
 However, I will not call O-Wool "cruelty-free" simply because the animals are not "mulesed" - I think other considerations should factor in to this very meaningful phrase, like how the animals live and how the animals die.
 Bear in mind that certified organic wool is a byproduct of certified organic meat production.
 This means that the farmers' primary focus is on certified organic meat production.
 Certified organic wool is a secondary income source for the farmers.
 This is true for the majority of commercially-viable sheep farms, whether conventional or certified organic.
-In fact, while I was doing research to learn how to keep my own small flock of sheep via classes and books, the majority of information available is how to farm sheep for meat.
-The low price of wool and the high cost of labor in shearing makes fiber-only farming realistic for "hobby" farms and small farms that can invest the time in marketing to the fiber festival market, but not for commercial farms.
-That being said, USDA/GOTS organic has strong animal welfare components built in to its certification in addition to its environmental components.
+The low price of wool and the high cost of labor in shearing makes fiber-only farming realistic for "hobby" farms and small farms that can invest the time in marketing to the fiber festival market, but rarely for commercial farms.
+That being said, USDA/GOTS organic certification has strong animal welfare components built in to its certification in addition to its environmental components.
 Regulations address a wide variety of animal welfare issues.
 Accommodation is required for their health and natural behavior in regards to shade, shelter, direct sunlight, clean water, fresh air, and room for exercise which greatly reduces stress and illness.
 They must also have continuous access to outdoor pasture during grazing season (the duration of which is determined by the climate and geography).
 Additionally, these sheep are not live-exported which is a serious animal welfare concern.
 Live-export is not a part of controlled organic husbandry.